andreyorst/fzf.kak/README.md

 ![Github commits (since latest release)][5] ![license][6]

 **fzf.kak** is a plugin for [Kakoune][7] editor, that brings integration with [fzf][8] tool.
-This plugin is being tested against Kakoune 2018.09.04.
+This plugin is being tested against Kakoune master branch.
 **fzf.kak** also supports [skim][9], which can be used via `fzf_implementation` option.